 Cost Of Transportation In Las Vegas

 Transportation in Las Vegas is actually relatively cheap, especially if you’re splitting rides with your friends.
-I went back and looked at over 100 Uber trips I’ve taken while in Vegas, and never once has a ride costed me more than $20.
-In fact most rides, to locations on the strip, where under $12.
+I went back and looked at over 100 Uber trips I’ve taken while in Vegas, and never once has a ride cost me more than $20.
+In fact, most rides, to locations on the strip, were under $12.
 And that’s before splitting the fare with a friend.
 Lyft has about the same prices.

 I definitely recommend ride-sharing apps over cabs.
 Cabs and taxis are overpriced, and the drivers will often take advantage of tourists by taking longer routes.